cksystemsteaching/selfie/README.md

 ### RISC-U Machine Code

 Source code such as the above code examples is nice and, most importantly, readable by humans but that code is actually not what is running on a computer.
 To a machine, source code is just text like any other, a mere sequence of characters with no meaning.
-So, how do we run that code on a computer or, in other words, how does that code get its meaning?
+So, how do we run that code on a computer or, in other words, how does that code gets its meaning?

 > The meaning of code is created through translation and interpretation